 In order to help develop the charter for St Thomas Street, a workshop was organised as part of the London Bridge & West Bermondsey ward panel meeting, on Wednesday 25 September 6.30pm at 160 Tooley Street.
 The workshop presented the research findings and discussed a variety of themes and potential initiatives that could be developed to help maximise regeneration benefits for local people.

-Following the workshop, a draft charter has been created based on the themes identified during the community research, and will be presented to Cabinet for discussion on 17 December 2019.
-Detailed consultation will be carried out to obtain as many project ideas which could benefit the local community as possible, and two further workshops are planned at 6pm to 8pm on Monday 27 January and Thursday 6 February to discuss key themes from the charter.
-If you would like to get involved in either event or have suggestions for any other events please do let us know.
+Following the workshop, a draft charter has been created based on the themes identified during the community research, and was approved by Cabinet on 17 December 2019.
+Detailed consultation is now being carried out to obtain as many project ideas which could benefit the local community as possible, and so far three themed tours of the area have been carried out.